 2. SEO expertise

 A content writer plays the role of SEO analysis for each content they write.
-The contents you produce will be shared on the internet, and it needs to be found easily.
-You should have Working knowledge of SEO best practices to help you as a content writer target keywords effectively.
+The content produced will be shared on the internet, and so it needs to be found easily.
+You should have a working knowledge of SEO to best practice content writing.

-A good content writer understands the value of a good headline and how to use the right keyword density and correct placement of keywords to maximize the chances of finding the content and increasing its rankings on search engines.
+A good content writer understands the value of a good headline.
+He knows how to use the right keyword density and correct placement of keywords to maximize the chances of finding the content and increasing its rankings on search engines.

 3. Editors and Proofreaders

-Part of the job of a content writer is to Wade through content and make sure they are correctly edited before sharing on the internet.
+Part of the job of a content writer is to ensure that the content is correctly edited before sharing on the internet.
 Sometimes clients might provide rough, poorly written content, and you will need to edit and polish it to suit the brand’s standard.

-Sometimes, a content writer doubles as a content developer for some brands, which does not affect the content writer.
-When a company has a content developer, the content writer’s work is more manageable, focusing on delivering quality content.
+Sometimes, a content writer doubles as a content developer for some brands, not affecting the content writer.
+When a company has a content developer, the content writer’s work is more manageable.